 I do not have a college degree; I attended UMass Amherst for computer science, but had a very rough time personally.
 I have spent years analyzing what I could have done better academically, but I know that in the end it would not have mattered.
-I am currently taking night classes at a local community college in a different field, but I am not sure if I will pursue the associate’s degree they offer or move on with my life.
+I have been taking night classes at a local community college in a different field, but I am not sure if I will pursue the associate’s degree they offer or move on with my life.

 I am not religious.
 I was raised Catholic, I have some very Catholic cousins, but I never really believed.
 Maybe God exists, maybe God does not exist, I don't know, I identify as agnostic (Don't tell my cousins!).
 I let people believe what they what to believe, so long as it is not hurtful or hate filled.
 I try to live the best I can, always try to give other people the benefit of a doubt and to treat them as I hope they would treat me.